-In contrast, \forall -questions are ambiguous between individual readings, functional readings, and pair-list readings (Engdahl 1980, 1986).
+In contrast, \forall -questions are ambiguous between individual readings, functional readings, and pairlist readings (Engdahl 1980, 1986).
 In example (3), the three readings call for answers that name an atomic movie, a Skolem function to atomic movies, and a list of boy-movie pairs, respectively.

 - (3) Which movie did every/each boy watch? - a.
 'Which movie y is s.t. every boy watched y?'
 'Spiderman.'
 (Individual) - b.
 'Which function f to atomic movies is s.t. every boy x_i watched $f(x_i)$?'
-(Functional) 'His_i favorite superhero movie.' - c.
+(Functional) 'His $i$ favorite superhero movie.' - c.
 'For every boy x, [you tell me] which movie did x watch?'
 (Pair-list) 'Andy watched Ironman, Billy watched Spiderman, Clark watched Hulk.'

-There are two directions to analyze pair-list readings.
+There are two directions one can take in analyzing pair-list readings.
 One direction is to give a joint analysis for pair-list readings, regardless of their origins.
 Accounts adopting this line of thinking either use the same LF schema to compose questions with pair-list readings, ignoring their syntactic distinctions (Engdahl 1980, 1986; Dayal 1996, 2017), or analyze these questions with different structures that nevertheless yield the same root denotation (Fox 2012a,b).
-However, empirical data cast doubt on the wisdom of this joint analysis for pair-list readings: pair-list readings of \forall -questions and multiple-wh questions contrast in domain exhaustivity, which argues that these two types of questions have different meanings and different structures.
+However, as I will argue below based on previously unrecognized data, it is empirically problematic to pursue a joint analysis of pair-list readings: pair-list readings of \forall -questions and multiple-wh questions contrast in domain exhaustivity, which shows that these two types of questions have different meanings and should be given different structures.

-The other direction is to assume that pair-list readings of \forall -questions involve 'quantification into questions (Q_IQ)' (Groenendijk and Stokhof 1984; Chierchia 1993; a.o.), which only arise in questions with a quantificational subject.
-An informal paraphrase for Q_IQ-readings is given in (4), where 'Det' stands for a determiner.
+The other direction to take is to assume that pair-list readings of \forall -questions involve 'quantification into questions (Q1Q)' (Groenendijk and Stokhof 1984; Chierchia 1993; a.o.), which only arises in questions with a quantificational subject.
+An informal paraphrase for Q1Q-readings is given in (4), where 'Det' stands for a determiner.